-TIME: Post-visit billing and collections processes are labor-intensive, taking up staff time that could be better spent on higher-value tasks.
+TIME: Post-visit billing and collections processes are labor-intensive, taking up staff time that could be better spent on creating positive patient experiences.

 PATIENT EXPERIENCE AND RETENTION: The billing process is often the final and most influential point of contact between patients and their provider.
-Surprise bills or an aggressive collections experience leaves patients with a bad impression and can make them less likely to return for follow-up care.
+An aggressive collections experience leaves patients with a bad impression and can make them less likely to return for follow-up care.

 REPUTATION AND BRAND IDENTITY: A bad collections experience can lead to negative patient reviews and damage an organization’s hard-earned reputation.

 “Aggressive collection efforts after the visit rarely work—the process is time-consuming, expensive, pushes patients away and can ruin your brand.”

 Principal, Woodcock & Associates

 Providing patients with flexible, time-of-service collection options like card on file, online payments and payment plans will help you avoid both the monetary and non-monetary costs to bill and collect after the visit.

 Phreesia’s revenue cycle applications can help your organization reduce its cost to collect.
 Learn how

 5 JAMA Network

 8 Journal of General Internal Medicine